Reshrahim/design-notes/user-designs/autoscale.md

 ### Questions

 1. Does this make sense?
-Do you want your developers to override the autoscaling behavior and infra metrics enforced by the platform engineer?
+Do you want your developers to override the entire autoscaling policy or just add additional metrics?

 1. Are there other personas who would be interested in configuring the autoscaling policy for their applications?
 For example, operations engineers, SREs, etc.